Erik Huseklepp: Portsmouth

 On 16 August 2011, Huseklepp signed a three-year contract with English Championship (second-tier) club Portsmouth; the fee was reported as £1.5 million.
 He made his debut in a 0–0 draw with Bristol City, replacing Liam Lawrence in the 87th minute.
 He scored his first goal against Blackpool on 24 September with a stoppage-time winner.
 Three days later he scored a last-minute own goal that made Portsmouth lose 3–2 at home to Peterborough United.
 He then scored two goals against Nottingham Forest in a 3–0 win on 5 November.
 On 28 January 2012, Huseklepp scored two goals in a 3–0 victory against Peterborough United.
+Huseklepp was the subject of a viral video created by the YouTuber KSI during his time at Portsmouth.

 Birmingham City

 With Portsmouth in administration, the club informed Huseklepp that they needed him to accept a loan move to Championship rivals Birmingham City in order to help relieve their financial difficulties.
 Although reluctant to leave Portsmouth, where he had established a good relationship with the fans, he complied with the request, and joined Birmingham on 23 February 2012 on loan until the end of the season.
 He made his debut for the club a couple of days later in a 2–1 defeat at home to Nottingham Forest.